Legacy Containerof Migration

 Architecture Diagram

-- Migrate the Storage currently used in the existing Kubernetes environment to the Samsung Cloud Platform environment.
+- Migrate the storage currently used in the existing Kubernetes environment to the Samsung Cloud Platform environment.

-- Apply for the Kubernetes Engine product based on the migrated Storage and create a Node pool.
+- Apply for the Kubernetes Engine product based on the migrated storage and create a node pool.

-- Deploy a Kubernetes Object to a Kubernetes Engine cluster from a kubectl client environment or a Kubernetes deployment environment.
+- Deploy a Kubernetes Object to a Kubernetes Engine cluster from a kubectl command-line client environment or a Kubernetes deployment environment.

 Use Cases